brianmarete/nairobi-eats/content/reviews/bamba/index.md

   - "Wed - Thurs: 5pm - 11pm"
   - "Fri - Sun: 12pm - 11pm"
 series: []
-tags: [nairobieats, Bamba, Lebanese Food, Happy Hour Nairobi]
+tags: [nairobieats, Bamba, Lebanese Food, Happy Hour]
 ---

 Bamba is located on Amboseli road in Lavington but can be a bit tricky to find because the sign is quite hidden, they need bigger signage.
 The restaurant itself is set up quite nicely, it’s a semi-outdoor space with plenty of seating space either at the bar or the main dining space.